The narration for this entry consists of the following:

 I gave birth four hours later. 😉

 The air was calm, the night was still.
-My husband and I loaded everything that was needed into the car.
-It looked like we were going on a one-week holiday, judging by the amount of things I had packed — which of course, my husband made a comment about.
+I loaded everything that was needed into the car.
+It looked like we were going on a one-week holiday, judging by the amount of things I had packed.
 I’m not a good packer.
 LOL.

 It was weird because we were making our way to the hospital for me to give birth.
 But I was feeling no pain.
 It was like a night out to the movies or a late-night coffee run to a nearby Starbucks.
 I guess this is how it feels to a have a pre-planned birth — a pre-scheduled c-sect for instance.
 I had intended to get my hair done at the salon that evening, so I could “look” my best giving birth.